FVTVLIX/The-News-Room/README.md

 ### Overview

 _**The-News-Room** is the only website you'll visit for your news needs!
-It updates and displays current news feeds from different websites all in one place._
+It updates and displays current news feeds from different websites all in one place.
+It utilizes the NewsAPI which is one of the best and most reliable news sources for all your news feed needs.
+It's simple layout structure makes it easy to read and navigate through different articles._

 <br>